PouriaDRD/instagram-shop-finder/README.md

 - Toys
 - Unknown

-Category detection is based on profile content and available discovery evidence.
+Classification is based on available public profile content and discovery evidence.

 ---

 ## How It Works

-The automatic discovery workflow has three main stages:
+The automatic discovery workflow follows this pipeline:

 ```text
 Search Filters